Cyber Risk Assessment for Capital Management: Case Study

-The optimal allocations in Table \ref{tab:num-result} and Table \ref{tab:num-result-budget} are used as benchmarks, to which the optimal allocation strategy in each of the following alternative scenarios is compared. \begin{itemize} \item \textit{Affordable Cybersecurity for \textsc{V2}}.
-In the benchmark example, the cost of reducing the impact of Vulnerability \textsc{V2} is \$$8$ million, which is relatively high compared to the loss reduction it can achieve and the costs of cybersecurity solutions for the other two vulnerabilities.
+\paragraph{\textit{More Affordable Cybersecurity}} In the benchmark example, the cost of reducing the impact of Vulnerability \textsc{V2} is \$$8$ million, which is relatively high compared to the loss reduction it can achieve and the costs of cybersecurity solutions for the other two vulnerabilities.
 To show that a reasonably priced cybersecurity solution for \textsc{V2} is worth adopting, we assume an equivalently effective cybersecurity product that works on \textsc{V2} and costs only \$$1$ million.
-As a result, in both the budget-constrained and budget-unconstrained scenarios, such a cybersecurity investment leads to optimal allocations, as suggested by the column ``Affordable Cybersecurity for \textsc{V2}'' in Table \ref{tab:num-result-sensitivity}. { Note that if the cost of partially patching $\textsc{V2}$ remains at \$$8$ million, but the effectiveness of the control is increased such that the corresponding $\underline{\theta}_2$ is sufficiently small, a similar conclusion can be drawn because the benefit of investment, in terms of loss reduction, exceeds the cost.} \item \textit{High Opportunity Costs}.
-Reserves are associated with opportunity costs because the money can be used for investments that yield higher returns.
-The opportunity costs per dollar reserved are represented by $\nu_{ik}$ and $\nu$ in the proposed allocation framework, and in the benchmark example, their values are set to $1$, the same as all other importance weights.
-Assume that the opportunity costs are relatively high compared to other weights, \textit{e.g.}, $\nu_{ik} = \nu = 100$, whereas all other weights are still $1$.
-The results in the column ``High Opportunity Costs'' in Table \ref{tab:num-result-sensitivity} show that when the opportunity costs are high, the company wants to allocate little capital for reserves, which can be as little as zero. \item \textit{High Loss-Reserve Mismatching Costs}.
-There is a mismatch if the allocated reserve differs from the realized loss.
-The costs of such mismatches relative to other costs in the objective function are captured by weights $\omega_{ik}^\text{I}$ and $\omega^\text{I}$.
-When the priorities of reducing opportunity costs and reducing mismatches are comparable, as demonstrated in the benchmark example, \textit{i.e.}, $\nu_{ik} = \nu = \omega_{ik}^\text{I} = \omega^\text{I} = 1$, the insufficiency of the reserve are tolerated to some extent for the competing objective of lowering opportunity costs.
-Such insufficiency is less bearable if the costs of reserve-loss mismatches are high, \textit{e.g.}, $\omega_{ik}^\text{I} = \omega^\text{I} = 100$, whereas all other weights are $1$.
-This leads to increases in reserves in the budget-unconstrained case to reduce reserve insufficiency.
-In the budget-constrained scenario, reserved amounts are unchanged due to the lack of funds. \item \textit{High Sensitivity to Cybersecurity Expenses}.
-The company may prefer one risk management device over another.
-For example, investing in cybersecurity can be a less favorable option for managerial reasons, which means the company is sensitive to the prices of cybersecurity solutions.
-Such sensitivity is captured by parameters $\eta_{j}$ and $\eta$.
-When their values are relatively high compared to other weights, $e.g.$, $\eta_{j} = \eta = 100$ versus all weights being $1$ in the benchmark example, the company would reduce or even avoid cybersecurity investments, as suggested by the column ``High Sensitivity to Cybersecurity Expenses'' in Table \ref{tab:num-result-sensitivity}. \item \textit{High Sensitivity to Cyber Insurance Premiums}.
-Similar to the previous scenario, the company could be sensitive to the cost of insurance.
-To illustrate this, $\alpha_{ik}$ and $\alpha$ are set to be $100$ while other parameters remain at $1$.
-Compared to the benchmark scenario, more capital is allocated to cybersecurity investments and reserves, and expenses on cyber insurance are greatly reduced or eliminated, as the column ``High Sensitivity to Cyber Insurance Expenses'' in Table \ref{tab:num-result-sensitivity} suggests. \end{itemize} }
+As a result, in both the budget-constrained and budget-unconstrained scenarios, such a cybersecurity investment leads to optimal allocations, as suggested by the column ``{More} Affordable Cybersecurity'' in Table \ref{tab:num-result-sensitivity}. {Note that if the cost of partially patching $\textsc{V2}$ remains at \$$8$ million, but the effectiveness of the control is increased such that the corresponding $\underline{\theta}_2$ is sufficiently small, a similar conclusion can be drawn because the benefit of investment, in terms of loss reduction, exceeds the cost.}